dortania/OpenCore-Install-Guide/config.plist/global.md

 This is where you'll add SSDTs for your system, these are very important to **booting macOS** and have many uses like [USB maps](https://dortania.github.io/OpenCore-Post-Install/usb/), [disabling unsupported GPUs](../extras/spoof.md) and such.
 This should be populated already by ProperTree.

 Note that you **should not** add your generated `DSDT.aml` here, it is already in your firmware.
 If you see your `DSDT.aml` here, remove it in your `config.plist` and under EFI/OC/ACPI.

-Also note that compiled SSDTs have a .aml extension to them.
-Do not rename .dsl files into .aml files.

-For those wanting a deeper dive into dumping your DSDT, how to make these SSDTs, and compiling them, please see the [**Getting started with ACPI**](https://dortania.github.io/Getting-Started-With-ACPI/) **page.**

 :::